Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 WPForms makes it super easy to add your forms anywhere on your website.

-Simply edit the post or page where you want to add the donation form.
+You can also do this manually by editing the post or page where you want to add the donation form.
 Next, add the WPForms block to your content and select the donation form you created earlier.

 Add donation form to your WordPress post or page